gonum/website/content/post/word_ladder.md

 	// in the original implementations.
 }

-func (g wordGraph) nodeFor(word string) graph.Node {
+// nodeFor returns a graph.Node representing the word for inclusion in a wordGraph. func (g wordGraph) nodeFor(word string) graph.Node {
 	id, ok := g.ids[word]
 	if !ok {